-Civil partnerships for same-sex couples have the same legal protection against discrimination as marriage.
+Civil partnerships have the same legal protection against discrimination as marriage.
 Same-sex marriages became legally recognised in England and Wales on 29/03/2014 and in Scotland on 16/12/2014.

 Employers should also ensure that employees in same-sex marriages or civil partnerships are not subjected to behaviour that could amount to harassment because of sexual orientation.